osamaqarem/reactnative-fastlane-appcenter/README.md

 Add the following to the iOS lane:

-    desc 'Fetch certificates, build and upload to appcenter.' lane :beta do
+    desc 'Fetch certificates, build and upload to App Center.' lane :beta do
       build
       appcenter_upload(